MingzhenAo/Constraint-Programming/README.md

 ## How to compile the models?

 All the models are created by Minizinc.
 So the Minizinc IDE is necessary.

+For Windows, the Minizinc can be dowmloaded in https://www.minizinc.org/